-This article is based on the upcoming Helping Students with Disabilities Succeed course being developed for Atomic Learning by Dr. Theresa Kiley, a former Associate Professor at Argosy University and Western Illinois University, published author, and education conference keynote speaker.
+This article is based on the upcoming Helping Students with Disabilities Succeed in College course soon to be released on Atomic Learning by Dr. Theresa Kiley, a former Associate Professor at Argosy University and Western Illinois University, published author, and education conference keynote speaker.
 (More about Dr. Kiley.)

 Working with students with disabilities can be rewarding, yet challenging.
 In many situations, a student’s disability is not easily observed.
-To add to the difficulty, there are a variety of disabilities that general education teachers can often encounter.
-Regardless, preparing to teach students with disabilities and diverse characteristics is essential for all educators.
-Schools must provide academic opportunities for these students that are equivalent to those provided for their nondisabled peers.
+To add to the difficulty, there are a variety of disabilities that college professors can often encounter.
+Regardless, preparing to teach students with disabilities and diverse characteristics is essential for faculty as instructors must provide academic and career opportunities that are equivalent to those provided for their nondisabled peers.

-To help, here are eleven strategies to help teachers support students with disabilities:
+To help, here are eleven strategies to help faculty members support students with disabilities:

-As the number of individuals being diagnosed with ADD/ADHD continues to rise, the need for lessons that are accessible for all students is also increasing.
+As the number of individuals being diagnosed with ADD/ADHD continues to rise, the need for instructors who can plan a course that is more accessible for all students is also increasing.
 We invite you to consider these suggestions developed by Universal Design:

 - Provide important information in both oral and written formats.

 - Provide printed materials early in the course to allow students time to read the texts and reference any available software.